How to Choose the Right Turf

 A Guide to Online Turf’s Range of Turf

-Here at Online Turf we grow and harvest four different varieties of turf.
+Here at Online Turf we grow and harvest three different varieties of turf.
 If you’re struggling to choose the right turf for you, hopefully we can help..

 Stadium Turf – This is our most popular turf in the range.
 It is perfect for a family garden with a high proportion of Rye Grasses making it hard wearing and easy to maintain.
 This is the turf that many local landscapers know us for, and they are happy to use on all of their projects.
 If it is a nice family garden lawn that you are after – Stadium is the turf for you.